Overview: What is sun damage and premature skin aging?

 Skin ages prematurely from prolonged exposure to ultraviolet (UV) radiation from the sun.
-In fact, UV radiation is the most important factor in premature skin aging, accounting for about 90 per cent of the symptoms.
+In fact, UV radiation is the most important factor in premature skin ageing, accounting for about 90 percent of the symptoms.

 Damage to the skin caused by excessive sun exposure can be: